Learnable latent embeddings for joint behavioral and neural analysis: Methods

 Selection of the sampling scheme is CEBRA's key feature to adapt embedding spaces to different datasets and recording setups.
 The conditional distributions $p(\yy|\xx)$ for positive samples and $q(\yy|\xx)$ for negative samples as well as the marginal distribution $p(\xx)$ for reference samples are specified by the user.
 CEBRA offers a set of pre-defined sampling techniques, but customized variants can be specified to implement additional, domain specific distributions.
 This form of training allows to use the context variables to shape the properties of the embedding space, as outlined in the following graphical model:

-Through the choice of sampling technique, the use cases mentioned above can be built into the algorithm: For instance, by forcing the positive and negative distributions to sample uniform across a factor, the model will become invariant to this factor, as including it would yield in a suboptimal value of the objective function.
+Through the choice of sampling technique, various use cases can be built into the algorithm: For instance, by forcing the positive and negative distributions to sample uniform across a factor, the model will become invariant to this factor, as including it would yield in a sub-optimal value of the objective function.

-When considering different sampling mechanisms, we distinguish between \emph{single session} and \emph{multi session} datasets: A single session dataset consists of samples $\ss(t)$, which are associated to one or more context variables $\cc(t)$.
+When considering different sampling mechanisms, we distinguish between \emph{single-session} and \emph{multi-session} datasets: A single-session dataset consists of samples $\ss_t$, which are associated to one or more context variables $\cc_t$ and/or $k_t$.
 These context variables allow to impose structure on the marginal and conditional distribution used for obtaining the embedding.
-Multi-session datasets consist of multiple single session datasets.
-The dimension of context variables $\cc(t)$ must be shared across all sessions, while the dimension of the signal $\ss$ can vary.
+Multi-session datasets consist of multiple single-session datasets.
+The dimension of context variables $\cc_t$ and/or $k_t$ must be shared across all sessions, while the dimension of the signal $\ss_t$ can vary.
 In such a setting, CEBRA allows to learn a shared embedding space for signals from all sessions.

-For single-session datasets, sampling is done in two steps: First, based on a specified ``index'' (the user-defined context variable $\cc(t)$ and/or $k(t)$), locations $t$ are sampled for reference, positive and negative samples.
+For single-session datasets, sampling is done in two steps: First, based on a specified ``index'' (the user-defined context variable $\cc_t$ and/or $k_t$), locations $t$ are sampled for reference, positive and negative samples.
 The algorithm differentiates between categorical ($k$) and continuous ($\cc$) variables for this purpose.

 In the simplest case, negative sampling ($q$) returns a random sample from the empirical distribution, by returning a randomly chosen index from the dataset.
-Optionally, with a categorical context variable $k(t) \in [K]$, negative sampling can be performed to approximate a uniform distribution of samples over this context variable.
-If this is performed for both the negative and positive samples, the resulting embedding will become invariant with respect to the variable $k(t)$.
-Sampling is performed in this case by computing the cumulative histogram of $k(t)$, and sampling uniformly over $k$ using the transformation theory for probability densities.
+Optionally, with a categorical context variable $k_t \in [K]$, negative sampling can be performed to approximate a uniform distribution of samples over this context variable.
+If this is performed for both the negative and positive samples, the resulting embedding will become invariant with respect to the variable $k_t$.
+Sampling is performed in this case by computing the cumulative histogram of $k_t$, and sampling uniformly over $k$ using the transformation theory for probability densities.